 During The Gathering event Lydia Brockless ran a table decoration workshop using dyed plaster cast in paper cups and dried plants found locally.

 As part of the project I worked with graphic design company Work-Form to run a workshop with 1st Northfleet Scouts and the Farm Club at Northfleet School for Girls.
 We were lucky enough to be able to work on-site in the community farm classroom surrounded by rabbits, guinea pigs, axolotles, African snails and geese and goats outdoors.
 During the workshop we printed letter forms for the alphabet which Work-Form have since made into a functioning font for the project.

-Workshop with Lydia Brockless (based in Gravesend, close-by) in Castle Hill Community Centre which is in the first phase of the new development.
-Lydia, a sculptor, developed a workshop using concrete to cast food stuff to produce plates or platters which we can use in the public event in March.
+Workshop with Lydia Brockless in Castle Hill Community Centre which is in the first phase of the new development.
+Lydia, a sculptor, developed a workshop using concrete to cast food stuff to produce plates or platters which were used in the public event in March.

 Workshop with Lydia Brockless in the Community Cafe at St Mary’s Greenhithe (one of the historic town communities)